SorceCloud/Section/src/page/theme.md

 };
 ```

-When there are no themes imported, VueWindi will use the default theme (blue).
+When there are no themes imported, Section UI will use the default theme (blue).

 <br />

 ## Customize an existing theme

-To customize an existing theme, you can pass an object to vueWindi.themes and replace existing variables.
+To customize an existing theme, you can pass an object to section.themes and replace existing variables.

 ```ts
 import  sectionTheme  from "./src/plugin";